Scholarships and Financial Aid

 Science- 2 courses- weight of one for each course

-This site, by the NASFAA, accesses a searchable database with more than 180,000 private sector scholarships, grants, etc. from more than 3,000 sources.
+Fast Web: This site, by the NASFAA, accesses a searchable database with more than 180,000 private sector scholarships and grants from more than 3,000 sources.

-Grants, scholarships and awards come from several sources, including the college, New York State and the Federal government.
+HESC Scholarships, Grants and Awards: Grants, scholarships and awards come from several sources, including the college, New York State and the Federal government.
 Other sources include funding from corporations, unions, trust funds, religious and fraternal organizations, and other associations.
-New York State Higher Education Service Corporation complied a list of these resources at this link: HESC

-The NYS STEM Incentive Program provides a full SUNY or CUNY tuition scholarship for the top 10 percent of students in each New York State high school if they pursue a STEM degree in an associate's or bachelor degree program and agree to work in a STEM field in New York State for 5 years after graduation.
-Click on the link to learn more about this scholarship: STEM.
+New York State STEM: The NYS STEM Incentive Program provides a full SUNY or CUNY tuition scholarship for the top 10 percent of students in each New York State high school if they pursue a STEM degree in an associate's or bachelor degree program and agree to work in a STEM field in New York State for 5 years after graduation.

 National Merit Scholarship: The mission of National Merit Scholarship Corporation (NMSC) is to recognize and honor the academically talented students of the United States.
 NMSC accomplishes its mission by conducting nationwide academic scholarship programs.
 To qualify for the National Merit Scholarship Juniors must take the PSAT in the Fall of their Junior year.

-Big Future by College Board: A scholarship match service.
-By entering interests and general information about the student the scholarship match will connect you to scholarships; internships and financial aid opportunities.
+Big Future by College Board: Scholarship match service.
+Enter interests and general information and it will match scholarships, internships and financial aid opportunities.